maciejskorski/enhanced-pll-trng/README.md

 <details>
   <summary>Show more</summary>

 Data used in experiments are stored under the `data` directory.
-Sub-directories at the first level correspond to FPGA card families (CV- Cyclone®V, S6 - Spartan™6, SF - SmartFusion2®, two Spartan devices were tested); sub-directories at the second level correspond to configurations described in the paper (A, B, or C), with one or two PLL outputs as indicated by the suffix (e.g. A_1 vs A_2).
+Sub-directories at the first level group experiments logically according to the environmental conditions (corner values, regular conditions, extreme temperature).
+Further sub-directories group acquired data depending on the FPGA card families (CV- Cyclone®V, S6 - Spartan™6, SF - SmartFusion2®, two Spartan devices were tested), and configurations described in the paper (A, B, or C with one or two PLL outputs as indicated by the suffix, e.g. A_1 vs A_2).

 ├───📁 CVv12_4/
 │   ├───📁 A_1/